Ralim/IronOS/README.md

 For the more adventurous out there, you can also load this firmware onto the device using an SWD programmer.
 On the bottom of the MCU riser PCB, there are 4 pads for programming.
 There is a complete device flash backup included in this repository.
 (Note this includes the bootloader, so will need an SWD programmer to load onto the unit).
-For the TS80 the SWD pins are used for the QC negotiation, so you can actually connect to the SWD power via the USB connector
+For the TS80 the SWD pins are used for the QC negotiation, so you can actually connect to the SWD power via the USB connector.

 ## Setting a custom bootup image

 This firmware uses a different method of updating the bootup image.
 This removes the need for emulating a USB drive on the iron just to allow for a bootup image to be setup.
 There are further instructions on the [wiki](https://github.com/Ralim/ts100/wiki/Logo-Editor).
 Instructions are kept on the wiki so that users can update the information if they find extra helpful information.

 # Menu System